camchardukian/camchardukian-Daily-Coding-Journal/4:2020/2020-04-12-DailyCoding.md

-# Saturday April 11th 2020 Daily Coding Journal
+# Sunday April 12th 2020 Daily Coding Journal

 I didn't do anything code related on this day.
 ___